-In fact, we enjoyed Queensland so much that we traveled here twice!
-Well… maybe our second time was not intentional.
-But, due to COVID, we had to decide if we wanted to keep traveling south in New South Wales.
-Or head north back to Queensland, where the borders were about to close to New South Wales again.
-We decided for Queensland, and it was the perfect choice!
+In fact, we liked Queensland so much that we went there twice!
+Well… maybe our second time wasn’t intentional.
+But, due to COVID, we had to decide if we wanted to keep traveling through New South Wales, or to head back north again to Queensland.
+So, we decided on Queensland, and it was a perfect choice!

-First time in Queensland
+Our First time in Queensland

-Second time in Queensland
+Our Second time in Queensland

-After our Lockdown in Jervis Bay, where we were forced to stay for almost four months (!), our first trip was to the Hinterland of New South Wales.
-Our original plan was to go back to the warmth and safety of Queensland.
+We were in Lockdown in Jervis Bay, where we were forced to stay for almost four months!
+After lockdowns ended, our first trip was to the Hinterland of New South Wales.
+Unsure of what to do next, we decided to go back to the warmth and safety of Queensland!

-One of our favorite towns is Hervey Bay, and needless to say we had to return.
-Especially because it was now Whale Season!
-Like on our first trip when we did a tour out to Fraser Island and Lady Elliot Island, Harvey Bay was also the starting point for our unforgettable Whale Watching Tour.
+One of our favorite towns on our first trip up to Queensland was Hervey Bay, so needless to say, we had to return.
+Especially since it was now Whale Season!
+Like on our first trip when we did a tour out to Fraser Island and Lady Elliot Island, Hervey Bay was also the starting point for our unforgettable Whale Watching Tour.

 Tip: If you continue north, Rockhampton is the last town where you can find ALDI!
 Be sure to stock up on items for your travels if you want to save a little bit of money.

-Another was at Lake Proserpine, a simply beautiful inland lake and free campground, where we relaxed for a couple days.
+Another was at Lake Proserpine, a simply beautiful inland lake and free campground, where we relaxed for a couple of days.
 It was too short, but we had our next house sit in Bowen and had to leave paradise too early.

 Summary of Links

-From Townsville to the Atherton Tablelands
+From Townsville to Cairns

-Tropical North Queensland
+Far North Queensland

-From Cairns to Townsville
+From Cairns to The Atherton Tableland

 From Townsville to Mt.
 Isa

 If you know us, you know we don’t let an opportunity go by if it’s about dinosaurs.
 Yes, you heard right, dinosaurs in the Outback!
-The towns of Hughenden, Richmond and Winton are in the so-called Dinosaur-Bermuda-Triangle.
+The towns of Hughenden, Richmond, and Winton are in the so-called Dinosaur-Bermuda Triangle.
 And we stepped back in time following the path of the dinosaurs!